 History in Brazil

-Facing this global trend of the use of Special Zones, the Brazilian State launched the Export Processing Zones (EPZ’s) in 1988 with the idea that this initiative would help promote the less developed regions of the country, reduce imbalances, and promote the country’s technology and economic and social development.
+Facing this global trend of the use of Special Zones, the Brazilian State launched the Export Processing Zones (EPZ’s) in 1988 with the idea that this initiative would help promote the less developed regions of the country or region, reduce imbalances, and promote the country or region’s technology and economic and social development.

 The EPZ is characterized as free trade areas for companies focused on the production of goods to be sold abroad.
 These are the primary zones for customs control.
 The companies installed in these EPZ’s have access to specific treatment in the areas of tax and administrative advantages.
 For Brazil, beyond the expected positive impact over the balance of payments from exporting goods, the hope is that this will attract foreign direct investment, job creation and economic and social development.

 However, since the Special Zones were introduced in Brazil, the project has lost focus with the government.
 During the roll-out of the Special Zones in Brazil, in the same period Brazil underwent a strong economic restructuring, which led to the postponement of several projects, among them the EPZ’s.